getmoto/moto/docs/docs/services/ec2.rst

 - [X] revoke_security_group_egress
 - [X] revoke_security_group_ingress
 - [X] run_instances

+        The Placement-parameter is validated to verify the availability-zone exists for the current region.

+        The InstanceType-parameter can be validated, to see if it is a known instance-type.
+        This validation can be enabled by setting the environment variable `MOTO_EC2_ENABLE_INSTANCE_TYPE_VALIDATION=true`

 - [ ] run_scheduled_instances
 - [ ] search_local_gateway_routes
 - [ ] search_transit_gateway_multicast_groups